 REI's Traverse is a pack designed to carry heavy loads, and it comes at a reasonable price.
 With a removable lid, rain fly, and hydration bladder system, the Traverse is ready for a long trip into the backcountry.
 The pack has a strong suspension system with lots of support in the back, in addition to ventilation.
 If you are looking for a reasonably priced, well-designed pack with few bells and whistles, the Traverse is a great option.

 The Traverse is as close as you can get to a budget pack while still getting all the benefits of a full-suspension pack.
 The updated model is $10 more than the previous version, which is a small price for the improvements this new model has.
-Now sold for $250, the Traverse falls in with The North Face Banchee 65 and the Lowe Alpine Manaslu as the more affordable packs in this review.
+Now sold for $250, the Traverse falls in with the Lowe Alpine Manaslu as the more affordable packs in this review.
 Though the Traverse is reasonably priced, the Manaslu is a much more durable option and is the same cost.
 Though we didn't experience any damage to the Traverse in testing, the pack seemed less durable regarding materials used.
-For this reason, one of the other lower-priced packs may be a better choice.
+For this reason, one of the other lower-priced packs, like the Osprey Renn 65 may be a better choice.

 — Jane Jackson